Lesson 0: Pronunciation & Vocabulary Structure

 A E I O U:

-If you pronounce E and O closed like in Spanish, that's fine too!
+Pronouncing E and O closed like in Spanish (IPA e and o) is fine too!

 Important: Similar-Sounding Pairs